edibblepdx/chat-app-cs314/README.md

 The frontend of our chat app revolved around React.
 With React we were able to create a more fluid and interactive UI with its UseEffect, and UseState function to give fast updates based on Real time change to the application.
-Since our goal was to make our chat app as fast as possible, using real time communication with Socket and React allowed us to create such features.
+Since our goal was to make our chat app as fast as possible, using real time communication with Socket.io and React allowed us to create such features.
 The app contains four different pages: home, chats, Register, and Login.
 The Home page introduces our chat app as it is the default page.
 The Register Page allows the user to register into the system by entering a name, email, and password.
 After successfully registering, the login page